-- Failed transactions are different than chargebacks, and occur when an attempt to pay you fails at the time of purchase.
+- Failed transactions are different than chargebacks, and occur when an attempt to pay you (the creator) fails at the time of purchase.
 Failed transactions are frustrating, as you can see a student is trying to purchase but can’t.
-Normal failure rates for credit card purchases online are in the 10-15% range typically across any platform.
-That ends up artificially high though when the same student tries over and over to re-run the same card.
+Normal failure rates for credit card purchases online are typically in the 10-15% range across any platform.
+This figure ends up artificially high though, when the same student tries over and over to re-run the same card.

-What can you do to ensure you maximize transaction success & reduce risk?
+What can you do to ensure you maximize transaction success and reduce risk?

-- Most purchasers (about 90%) with a card that doesn’t go through on first try will try a different credit card, which is usually the fastest route to success.
+- Most purchasers (about 90%) with a card that doesn’t go through on the first try will try a different credit card, which is usually the fastest route to success.
 You can also offer PayPal as a secondary purchase option.
-If your students contact you, their best bet is to use a different card, or contact their bank to find out why their transaction is being declined.
-If you’re in a different country from your student, the bank may have stricter rules about what it accepts or doesn’t accept for example.
+If your students contact you, their best chance is to use a different card, or contact their bank to find out why their transaction is being declined.
+If you’re in a different country from your student, their bank may have stricter rules about what they accept or don’t accept.
 Unfortunately, a small percentage of purchasers won’t be successful (on our platform, that tends to be less than 1% overall).

 - How can Thinkific maximize payment success?
-We already require CVC (that 3 digit security #) on your credit card purchases, and according to Stripe, this combined with card # and expiry are the primary factors that the customer’s bank uses to accept or decline the transaction.
+We already require CVC (the 3 digit security number found on the back of your credit card) on credit card purchases, and according to Stripe, this combined with card number and expiry are the primary factors that the customer’s bank uses to accept or decline the transaction.

 Does PayPal have a higher success rate?

 - No!
-In fact, our data shows us that PayPal has a much lower conversion rate than Stripe payments, as purchasers are taken away from your site/branding, they’re asked to setup a PayPal account, and similar barriers.
+In fact, our data shows us that PayPal has a much lower conversion rate than Stripe payments, as purchasers are taken away from your site/branding, and they’re asked to setup a PayPal account, along with other barriers.
 The difference though, is that you won’t see the failure rate with PayPal - they ONLY show you the successful transactions.
 This means that, unlike Stripe, you can’t see which students struggled with checkout.

 To corroborate, one external report shows 12% failures for Stripe and a high 20% failure rate for PayPal, for a similar platform to ours.